Last Updated: Apr 07, 2018 Views: 117029

 All Are Welcome

+Residents of California may receive a free library card.
 A San Francisco Public Library card opens the door to a world of information and entertainment.
-In addition to borrowing library materials, your card allows you to download digital media, search hundreds of electronic databases, take online classes, use library computers, and more.
-Library cards are free to residents of California.
+In addition to borrowing books, LPs, and museum passes, your card allows you to download digital media, use electronic databases, take online classes, use library computers, and more.

 • 中文 Chinese